austriapro/ebinterface-ubl-mapping/README.md

 # Building

-To build the project you need at least Java 1.8 (or newer) and Apache Maven 3.x.
+To build the project you need at least Java 11 (or newer) and Apache Maven 3.x.
 Build is quite easy: call `mvn clean install` in this directory and the final result will be in the `target` directory.
 Additionally Eclipse project files for the latest Eclipse version are contained.

+Versions prior to v5 use Java 1.8 as the baseline.

 # Maven usage